 Digital technologies have transformed all the areas that SIPA students care about, including advocacy, media, and internet policy.
 The TMaC specialization is suitable for students in all concentrations, especially those who want to become better writers and learn practical skills (such as video and data visualization) to help them work in development, communications policy making, media, journalism, human rights, business, or government.

-Students who choose the media/communications specialization will be required to take three courses in this area, but may take more if their schedule permits.
-We offer courses on new media and development, advocacy and public affairs, writing on policy and writing on international affairs.
-Many of our students pursue careers in public affairs, in journalism and work for government and international organizations.
-Past graduates are employed by The Council on Foreign Relations, The Economist, Google, facebook, Human Rights Watch, UNICEF, UNDP, U.S. Department of State, and a number of governments.
+Many of our students pursue careers in public affairs, journalism, and working for government and international organizations.
+Past graduates are employed by Bloomberg, the Council on Foreign Relations, the Economist, Google, Facebook, Human Rights Watch, Interamerican Development Bank, the New York Times, UNICEF, UNDP, U.S. Department of State, World Bank, and a number of governments around the world.

 TMaC students have a wide range of interests, so our courses make it easy to select from a range of subjects, including video skills, data visualization, speech writing, data scraping, and using social media for campaigning.
 Many of our writing courses are taught by award-winning journalists who emphasize reporting and how to communicate clearly and effectively.